-Then there's the question of how much does it work for that particular outcome?
+On top of that, you have to take the possible adverse effects into account, too.
+There can be complicated trade-offs between effects.
+And how much does it work for a particular outcome?
 Does a sliver of a benefit count to you as "working"?
 That might be enough for the person answering your question, but it might not be enough for it to count for you - especially if there are risks, costs or inconvenience involved.

 Finally, one of the most common trip-ups of all: did they really measure the outcome, or a proxy for it?
-If it's a proxy for the real thing, how good is it?
-The use of surrogate measures or biomarkers is increasing fast: you can learn more about why this can lead to an unreliable answer here.
+If it's a proxy for the real thing, how good a proxy is it?
+The use of surrogate measures or biomarkers is increasing fast: more about that in this post.

 So while there are many who might have told Leonard, "Yes, it's been proven to work in clinical trials" in a few seconds flat, I wonder how long it would take his statistician to answer the question?
 There are no stupid questions, but beware of the too-simple answer.